Mykonos Vioma: What to expect, how to visit and other hidden gems nearby

 Vines are pruned low to protect them from the strong winds Mykonos is known for

 We also learn that Dimitra’s father planted special grape varieties, called anydres (άνυδρες) which means without water (aneu/άνευ = without and ydor/ύδωρ = water).
-Perfect for the dry, hot climate on the island: once established, these vines don’t require irrigation.
+Perfect for the dry, hot climate of the island, once established, these vines don’t require irrigation.
 They survive on the moisture they get from the air and out of the soil, thanks to their deep roots.
 The arid climate also makes the vines less susceptible to diseases.

-The family grows five grape varieties (for five different wines): Agiannitis, Asyrtiko, Athiri, Malagouzia and Mandilari.
-Asyrtiko and Athiri make up the Paraportiano white wine.
-Agiannitis and Mandilari grapes make red wine of the same name.
+Asyrtiko and Athiri make up the Paraportiano white wine, while Agiannitis and Mandilari grapes make the Paraportiano red wine.
 These wines are named after the Greek Orthodox church Panagia Paraportiani / Παναγία Παραπορτιανή [Google Maps location] in Chora.

 paraportiani church mykonos chora